FadilatBraimah/Exploratory-Data-Analysis-With-Python/README.md

-# Exploratory-Data-Analysis-With-Python
+## Exploratory Data Analysis With Python
-In this project, i conducted an exploratory data analysis on Netflix Movie and TV Show dataset to find insights
+In this project, I conducted exploratory data analysis on the Netflix Movie and TV Show dataset to find insights